TanmayJain97/Employee-Payroll-App-Web-Dev/README.md

 # Employee-Payroll-App-Web-Dev

-Modified to UC 6 - Ability to view Employee Payroll details in a Tabular Format from Local Storage.
+Modified to UC 1 - Ability to Remove an Employee from the Payroll details